FastCovNetProject/FastCovNetProject/Preprocessing/README.md

 # Data Preprocessing
 ## Data sources
 All the data used in this project comes from the PADRIS program and has been previously anonymized.
 It has been gathered from the following sources:
+* Medical images and related data (used in Silver & Gold dataset)
    * SIMDCAT (Sistema d'Imatge Mèdica Digital de Catalunya): Medical images we're using to classify whether our patient is COVID positive or not come from this repository.
 These images are stored in the DICOM standard.
    * Catalan COVID19 Registry: In this registry we have the patients that have been tested positive using the PCR technique, as well as the date they had this test done.
    * Central Insured Registry: This is where our patients age and sex comes from.
+* Tabular data (used in Gold dataset)
+   * Hospital de Bellvitge: The hospital provides tabular data like blood test results, PCRs and RX evaluation from its specialists.

 ## Data manipulation
 ### Image data